Switched-On Bach

-Switched-On Bach is the debut album by American composer Wendy Carlos, originally released under her birth name Walter Carlos in October 1968 by Columbia Records.
+Switched-On Bach is the debut album by the American composer Wendy Carlos, released in October 1968 by Columbia Records.
 Produced by Carlos and Rachel Elkind, the album is a collection of pieces by Johann Sebastian Bach performed by Carlos and Benjamin Folkman on a Moog synthesizer.
 It played a key role in bringing synthesizers to popular music, which had until then been mostly used in experimental music.

 Switched-On Bach reached number 10 on the US Billboard 200 chart and topped the Billboard Classical Albums chart from 1969 to 1972.
-By June 1974, it had sold over one million copies, and in 1986 became the second classical album to be certified platinum.
+By June 1974, it had sold over one million copies, and in 1986 it became the second classical album to be certified platinum.
 In 1970, it won Grammy Awards for Best Classical Album, Best Classical Performance – Instrumental Soloist or Soloists (With or Without Orchestra), and Best Engineered Classical Recording.

-After Carlos came out as a transgender woman in 1979, reissues of Switched-On Bach amended the artist credit to reflect her name, as was the case with the rest of her discography up to that point.
+After Carlos came out as a transgender woman in 1979, reissues of Switched-On Bach amended the artist credit to reflect her change of name, as was the case with the rest of her discography up to that point.

 Background

 Around 1967, Carlos asked the musician Rachel Elkind to listen to her electronic compositions.
-They included compositions written ten years earlier, and some written from 1964 with her friend Benjamin Folkman at the Columbia-Princeton Electronic Music Center in New York City.
+They included compositions written ten years earlier as well as some from 1964 co-written with her friend Benjamin Folkman at the Columbia-Princeton Electronic Music Center in New York City.
 One recording was a rendition of Two-Part Invention in F major by Johann Sebastian Bach, which Carlos described as "charming".

 Soon after, Carlos began plans to produce an album of Bach pieces performed on the recently invented Moog synthesizer.
 She intended to use the novel technology to make "appealing music you could really listen to", not "ugly" music being produced by avant-garde musicians at the time.
 Elkind was impressed with the recording of Brandenburg Concerto No. 3 in G major and became the album's producer.
 Elkind contacted her friend, producer and conductor Ettore Stratta at Columbia Records, who "generously spread his enthusiasm throughout the rest of the company" and assisted in the album production.
-Paul Myers of Columbia Masterworks Records granted Carlos, Folkman, and Elkind artistic freedom to record and release it.
+Paul Myers of Columbia Masterworks granted Carlos, Folkman, and Elkind artistic freedom to record and release it.